Noah Ewig

 FRC Team 7667

 As Mechanical Lead of a 10+ member robotics team, I managed all mechanical system design, fabrication, and testing.
-I personally modeled, built, and integrated a 3-DOF lever arm featuring a custom gearbox and a pneumatic system with an end effector and handbrake.
+I personally modeled, built, and integrated a 3-DOF lever arm, a custom gearbox, and a pneumatic system with an end effector and handbrake.

 Back to projects